Yashs1623/BMI_Calculator/README.md

 A BMI Calculator that allows you to monitor BMI.

 All measurements use information about your body: gender, age, height and weight.
-App is designed for people of different ages and supports for both metric and imperial.

 Track your BMI and stay healthy!